 - The vulnerable Earps Gum, Eucalypts parramattensis subsp decadens is only found in the Kurri Kurri/Cessnock area and in Tomago.
 Werakata National Park provides vital protection for this rare species.

 - The small flower Grevillea, Grevillea parviflora subsp parviflora, listed as vulnerable, can be found growing in the area, particularly in Werakata National Park.

 - Numerous endangered ecological communities including Lower Hunter Spotted Gum- Ironbark Community and Quorrobolong Scribbly Gum Woodland are found in the area.

 The long term survival of many of these threatened species and communities is linked to the long term health of our local bushland.

 Unfortunately, deliberately lit fires, illegal fire wood collection and illegal dumping is reducing the habitat value and detracting from the beauty of our local bushland.
 The ‘Our Bushland’ campaign, through raising awareness of the value of our local bushland seeks to improve the communities appreciation of local bushland and reduce the frequency of these damaging behaviours.

-The ‘Our Bushland’ campaign will also focus on landholders to increase awareness about the importance of the bushland found in our own backyards.
-The project will provide landholders with information about how they can better manage their land for biodiversity and what assistance, including funding, is available to assist.
+The ‘Our Bushland’ campaign will also focus on biodiversity on private land as it is known that the amount of bushland reserved on public is unlikely to be sufficient to protect many threatened species in the long term.
+The project will provide landholders with information about how they can better manage their land for biodiversity and what assistance, including funding, is available.